Language

 Assistance to the Public Defender’s Office

-USAID supports the Public Defender’s Office of Georgia through a Government-to-Government (G2G) direct support program.
 USAID supports the Public Defender’s Office, a major Georgian independent human rights and oversight institution, to strengthen human rights protection in Georgia.
-Program activities bolster the Public Defender’s Office’s internal capabilities while communicating the U.S. Government’s commitment to democracy and human rights.
+Program activities bolster the Public Defender’s Office’s internal capabilities and help it to more effectively fulfill its oversight functions as defined by the Constitution of Georgia and other legislation.
 USAID support enables the Public Defender’s Office to expand its presence in rural communities and strengthen its ability to monitor and respond to human rights violations throughout the country.

 Basic Education